BIOSmode/TLEDownloader/README.md

 <!-- LICENSE -->
 ## License
-Mozilla Public License 2.0

-Distributed under the MIT License.
+Distributed under the Mozilla Public License 2.0.
 See `LICENSE` for more information.